karthikeya-aduri/pdf-toolkit/README.md

 ## Installation
 Windows users can use the [Releases](https://github.com/karthikeya-aduri/project-pdf/releases/) page for installation.

-MacOS users require Python (latest version) and pip before installing the application.
+Linux users require Python (latest version) and pip before installing the application.
 Run the following the command
 ```python3
 pip install pyinstaller
 ```